dumrauf/post2ghost/README.md

 - tags (logical folders that the article should be filed under)

-At a _bare minimium_, `title` and `custom_excerpt` need to be defined as these values are propagated to the corresponding settings for
+At a _bare minimium_, `title` and `custom_excerpt` need to be defined, as these values are propagated to the corresponding settings for
  - Search engines
  - Twitter cards and
  - Facebook cards